Pressio/SHAW/website/content/index.rst

             .. raw:: html

-                <h1 style="text-transform:capitalize">Elastic Shear Waves Proxy App</h1>
+                <h1 style="text-transform:capitalize">Elastic Shear Waves (ShWav)</h1>

     .. container:: m-row

         .. container:: m-col-l-8 m-push-l-1

-            Seismic modeling and simulation is an active field of research because of its importance in understanding the generation, propagation and effects of earthquakes and artificial explosions.
+            Seismic modeling and simulation is an active field of research because of its critical importance to understand the generation, propagation and effects of earthquakes and artificial explosions.

             One can distinguish between two main types of seismic waves: shear and pressure.
             Shear waves are also called S-waves (or secondary) because they come after P-waves (or primary).
-The main difference between them is that S waves are transversal (particles oscillate perpendicularly to the direction of wave propagation), while the P waves are longitudinal (particles oscillate in the same direction as the wave).
-Both P and S waves are body waves, because they travel through the interior of the earth (or some other planet) and their trajectories are affected by the generating source as well as the material properties of the medium, namely density, stiffness, composition, etc.
+The main difference between them is that S-waves are *transversal* (particles oscillate perpendicularly to the direction of wave propagation), while P-waves are *longitudinal* (particles oscillate in the same direction as the wave).
+Both P- and S-waves are body waves, because they travel through the interior of the earth (or some other planet), and their evolution is affected by the generating source as well as the material properties of the medium, namely density, stiffness, composition, etc.

-            Modeling and simulating these systems is challenging because:
-            (a) physical models contain a large number of parameters (e.g., anisotropic material properties, signal forms and parametrizations); and (b) simulating these systems at global scale with high-accuracy requires a large computational cost.
+            Modeling and simulating these systems is challenging because (a) physical models contain a large number of parameters (e.g., anisotropic material properties, signal forms and parametrizations); and (b) simulating these systems at global scale with high-accuracy requires a large computational cost.